peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 are anchored in a specific domain that is reserved for their use, and hence not used in the DNS.
 Examples of such reservations are the LOCAL top-level domain reserved for use by Multicast DNS
-{{RFC6762}} and the ALT top-level domain reserved use by non-DNS resolution protocols {{RFC9476}}.
-Such domains that are intended for use with resolution protocols other than the DNS SHOULD NOT be provisioned in the DNS as delegations to nowhere.
+{{?RFC6762}} and the ALT top-level domain reserved use by non-DNS resolution protocols {{?RFC9476}}.
+Domains that are not intended for use with the DNS as their resolution protocol SHOULD NOT be provisioned in the DNS as delegations to nowhere, since there is no DNS namespace ambiguity that such a configuration could help with.

 # Examples